alkurowska/BESE394E_course/Project/FitHiC/readme.md

-# Hi-C
+# Fit-Hi-C
 ### Hi-C singificant interactions (loops)
 Assigning statistical confidence estimates to intra-chromosomal contact maps produced by genome-wide genome conformation capture assays.
 This is incredibly important because not all of the contacts seen in the Hi-C data are truly unexpected interactions.
-By assigning statistical confidence to each interaction, you will be able to determine which interactions are the most important and consequently, which ones warrant further investigation.
+By assigning statistical confidence to each interaction, we will be able to determine which interactions are the most important and consequently, which ones warrant further investigation.

 #### 1. Load libraries
 ```